 Filipino amulets or talisman called anting-anting, protects its wearer from dangers once empowered.
 But how one obtains an anting-anting?
 Holy Week is said the best time to hunt for anting-anting.

 The king of fruits, durian, is known for its distinctive odor, large size and spiky husk.
-But why does durian stinks?
-Plants myth and folklore might just have the answer why durian smells bad.
-Find out in this Filipino legend of the durian fruit.
+But why does the durian stinks?
+This Filipino legend might just have the answer to that.

 Christmas and New Year are the two biggest most awaited holidays of the year.
 It is also one of the most exciting holidays of the year with the fireworks display and the New Year's countdown.
 And if there's something else I look forward to on New...